Go to the Students section

 We are working to improve the wifi coverage and performance across the University, including halls.

-The GDPR will supersede national laws including the UK Data Protection Act, unifying data protection and easing the flow of personal data across the 28 EU member states.
+The GDPR supersedes national laws including the UK Data Protection Act, unifying data protection and easing the flow of personal data across the 28 EU member states.

 1. Policy Objectives